-From an Internal Revenue Service point of view, so-called “lease-to-own agreements” will not vitiate independent contractor status for federal tax purposes, but the independent contractor model is under great attack ...
+From an Internal Revenue Service point of view, so-called “lease-to-own agreements” will not vitiate independent contractor status for federal tax purposes, but the independent contractor ...

 Withholding freight charges awaiting after-the-fact contracts is featured.

 Whether a bill of lading is marked ‘prepaid’ or ‘collect’ is important only to determine whether the consignor or the consignee is primarily liable for ...

 While the goal of identifying preventability is a noble one, one is led to question the ultimate cost or due process achieved under this methodology.